8BitRain/Payper/README.md

 - [ ] Add invitee's phone number to second page of CreatePaymentView where a username would typically be rendered
 - [ ] Fix bug where incoming payment appears in outgoing tab at first until you tab away
 - [ ] Fix bug where user filter regex treats an exact match as a non-match ( StringMaster5000.filterContacts() )
-- [ ] Fix bug where payment cancellation confirmation name syntax is backwards
+- [ ] Fix bug where payment cancellation confirmation name syntax is backwards for incoming payments
+- [ ] Fix bug where selecting a new page in the side menu results in rough animation

 ### Dwolla Requirements
 - [ ] Accept Dwolla TOS + Privacy Policy (link to Dwolla docs)